logo

 The type of diabetes differentiates the causes of diabetes in children.

-1. Autoimmune Condition: The body’s immune system mistakenly starts attacking and destroying insulin-producing cells in the pancreas.
+1. Autoimmune condition: The immune system attacks insulin-producing cells in the pancreas.

 What are the symptoms of childhood diabetes?

-To identify Childhood diabetes type 2, NHS (National Health Service) suggests monitoring the following signs:
+To identify childhood diabetes type 2, NHS (National Health Service) suggests monitoring the following symptoms of diabetes:

 1. Increased Thirst and Urination: Excess sugar in the blood leads to frequent urination and subsequent dehydration, causing increased thirst.

-1. Extreme Hunger: Despite eating, children might feel constantly hungry due to the body’s inability to process sugar for energy.
-It is one of the main symptoms of juvenile diabetes type 2.
+2. Extreme Hunger: Despite eating, children might feel constantly hungry due to the body’s inability to process sugar for energy.
+This is one of the primary symptoms of diabetes in kids and juvenile diabetes type 2.

-1. Blurred Vision: Childhood diabetes type 2 symptoms include blurred vision.
-High glucose levels can draw fluid from the eyes’ lenses, affecting vision.
+5. Blurred Vision: Childhood diabetes type 2 symptoms include blurred vision, as high glucose levels draw fluid from the eyes’ lenses, affecting sight.

-1. Acanthosis Nigricans (Type 2): Darkened areas of skin, especially in the neck and armpits, indicate insulin resistance and are the signs of juvenile diabetes type 2.
+6. Acanthosis Nigricans (Type 2): Darkened areas of skin, especially in the neck and armpits, indicate insulin resistance and are signs of juvenile diabetes type 2.

-1. Recurrent or Severe Infections: High blood sugar impairs the body’s healing and resistance to infections, leading to frequent illnesses.
+7. Recurrent or Severe Infections: High blood sugar impairs the body’s healing and resistance to infections, leading to frequent illnesses.
+A diabetes test is often recommended to confirm the condition.

-1. Slow-Healing Sores: Wounds heal slowly due to impaired blood circulation and high blood sugar levels.
+8. Slow-Healing Sores: Wounds heal slowly due to impaired blood circulation and high blood sugar levels, common causes and symptoms of diabetes.

-1. Diabetic Ketoacidosis (advanced cases): A critical condition characterised by nausea, vomiting, abdominal pain, and rapid breathing, indicating severe insulin deficiency.
+9. Diabetic Ketoacidosis (Advanced Cases): A critical condition characterized by nausea, vomiting, abdominal pain, and rapid breathing, indicating severe insulin deficiency.

 How to diagnose childhood diabetes?

-Early recognition through diabetes tests and medical intervention is vital in managing childhood diabetes and preventing long-term complications.
-The process of diagnosing childhood diabetes includes the following:
+Early recognition through diabetes tests and medical intervention is vital in managing diabetes in children and preventing long-term complications.
+The process of diagnosing diabetes in children includes the following:

 Clinical Evaluation: